BukolaOdunayo/BukolaOdunayo/README.md

 I'm Bukola Ogunjimi.
 I'm a data analyst passionate about uncovering valuable insights from data and data storytelling.

-I am proficient in R Programming Language, SQL, Python, Excel, Google Sheets, Tableau, and Bigquery,I have ample experience using these tools for manipulating, analyzing, and visualizing complex data sets.
+I am proficient in R Programming Language, SQL, Python, Excel, Google Sheets, and Tableau, I have ample experience using these tools for manipulating, analyzing, and visualizing complex data sets.
 I bring a unique blend of technical skills and creative problem-solving abilities to any data challenge.